People analytics: How to use HR data to drive business results

 - Average performance rating

-Key customer metrics are typically gathered and tracked by marketing or customer experience teams gather and track this information.
-Collaborating with that team to create a centralized and combined database of HR and Customer data to analyze and track the impact your team has on these metrics will further define and refine the outcomes of your work.
+Key customer metrics are typically gathered and tracked by marketing or customer experience (CX) teams.
+A centralized and combined database of HR and CX data is integral to analyzing and tracking the impact your team has on the metrics that define (and better and refine) the outcomes of your work.
 Some of the most common customer metrics are:

 - Number of products purchased